CenterForOpenScience/COSDev/docs/osf/guidelines.rst

         });
     });

-When appropriate, you can use the generic `$.osf.handleJSONError`, which will display a generic error message in a modal to the user if a failure occurs.
+When appropriate, you can use the generic `$osf.handleJSONError`, which will display a generic error message in a modal to the user if a failure occurs.

 .. code-block:: javascript

+    var $osf = require('osfHelpers');
     // ...
-    request.fail($.osf.handleJSONError);
+    request.fail($osf.handleJSONError);

 Documentation
 *************